karask/settings/readme.txt

 Create dir:
 ~/repos		(all repos go here, incl. 'settings', 'programs', 'bitcoin-textbook' !!)
-~/local/bin	(copy all scripts here, like todo.sh for tmux, etc. - include to $PATH)
+~/.local/bin	(copy all scripts here, like todo.sh for tmux, etc. - include to $PATH)
-                (also include AppImages, flatpacks here) ~/local/lib	(create and just install all non-packaged software here)
+                (also include AppImages, flatpacks here) ~/.local/lib	(create and just install all non-packaged software here, like bitcoind)

 Add to .bashrc